Alexandria Ocasio-Cortez Says Trump’s Digs At Socialism Are A Result Of Him Being ‘Scared’

 “I think it was great.
 I think he’s scared….
 He sees that everything is closing in on him.
 And he knows he’s losing the battle of public opinion when it comes to the actual substantive proposals that we’re advancing to the public.”

-To substantiate her argument, Cortez cited a slew of polls which showed that taxing the rich heavily was an idea which was overwhelmingly supported by most Americans.
+To substantiate her argument, Ocasio-Cortez cited a slew of polls which, per Vox, showed that taxing the rich heavily was an idea which was overwhelmingly supported by most Americans.

 Ocasio-Cortez accused Trump of cooking up villains because of his own lack of a vision for the country.
 Saying that all Trump did was to blame others instead of actually focusing on policy, the Democrat argued that her proposals were reflective of the prevalent mood among the working and middle-class people of America.